UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

 ## Service accounts

-You should use service accounts for all API access, which should be accomplished by an automated process; never use an regular user's credentials.
+You should use service accounts for all API access, which should be accomplished by an automated process; never use a regular user's credentials.
 Usually a service account's username is the same as the project it is created for, followed by its name:

 ```bash
 system:serviceaccount:<project>:<name>.